 All children and young people at St Wilfrid's Primary Academy have an entitlement to high quality, personalised teaching.
 This is teaching that is carefully planned to meet the individual needs of the child and takes prior learning into account.
 Lessons have a clear structure and include objectives that are shared and revisited during the lesson.
-Teachers use lively, dynamic, interactive teaching methods that ensure high quality teaching and learning taking different learning styles into account.
+Teachers use lively, dynamic, interactive teaching methods that ensure high quality teaching and learning taking into consideration the Greater Manchester Ordinarily Available Inclusive Provision.
 All teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.